-Call your first-choice university
+Contact your first-choice university

-While you are waiting for their decision, call your insurance choice university and find out if you have a place there.
+While you are waiting for their decision, contact your insurance choice university and find out if you have a place there.
 You may feel better if you know you have a university place, even if it is not your first choice.

 Consider alternative courses